Marshall vs. Charlotte NCAA Football Odds, Plays and Insights | November 20, 2021

 Charlotte Stats and Trends

-- Charlotte has five wins against the spread in 10 games this season.
+- Charlotte has played 10 games, with five wins against the spread.

-- The 49ers have yet to cover the spread this season when underdogs by 15.5 points or more.
+- The 49ers have been underdogs by 14.5 points or more one time this year and have not covered the spread once.

-- Charlotte's games this year have hit the over four times in 10 opportunities (40%).
+- Charlotte has gone over the point total in 40% of its opportunities this season (four times in 10 games with a set point total).

-- In games that Charlotte picks up more than 381.0 yards, the team is 2-1-1 against the spread and 3-1 overall.
+- In games that Charlotte churns out over 381.0 yards, the team is 2-1-1 against the spread and 3-1 overall.

-- The 49ers have 14 giveaways this season, while the Thundering Herd have 16 takeaways .
+- The 49ers have turned the ball over 14 times, two fewer times than the Thundering Herd have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.